Blackburnian Warbler Transparent Watercolor and Time-lapse Video

 Painting Blackburnian Warblers and other birds that have a lot of black can be challenging.
 I hate tube blacks and avoid using them other than an occasional pupil here and there.
 In general, I use a lot of purples, blues, dark greens and reds to develop a rich dark that has some personality compared to a tube “Black.”
 In this case I used a lot of those cool darks to make the warm oranges pop.

-Let me know if you’re interested in buying the original watercolor of this or another painting on this site.
-Prints, licensing and commissioned work are also available, and you can find me on social media here.
+If you’re interested in buying the original watercolor of this or another painting on this site, let me know.
+Prints, licensing and commissioned work are also available.

 Leave a Reply